 Smart Rural Communities Cafés are organised for selected and Come Along!
 Smart Rural 21 villages.
 Each café is hosted by the representative(s) of a local community who talk about the community’s approach to ‘smart villages’, community engagement, inspiring initiatives and much more…

 During the Smart Cafés village representatives can discuss informally ideas, approaches and questions that interest them in relation to specific theme(s) presented by the hosting village, over a coffee, tea or breakfast.

-The 2nd Smart Rural Communities’ Café was hosted by Mouans-Sartoux (France), one of the 21 selected villages of the Smart Rural 21 project.
-Thibaud Lalanne from Mouans-Sartoux was telling about about the way they built up 100% organic school canteens and municipal farm, as well as how the village has managed to design a resilient and ecosystemic food project based on a diversity of policies.
-Participant villages (selected and Come Along! villages of the Smart Rural 21 project) had the opportunity to ask questions and discuss relevant practices over a coffee (or tea).
+During the 2nd Smart Rural Communities’ Café, hosted by Mouans-Sartoux (France), Thibaud Lalanne was telling about about the way they built up 100% organic school canteens and municipal farms, as well as how the village has managed to design a resilient and ecosystemic food project based on a diversity of policies.

 3rd Smart Communities Café, Raudanmaa (Finland), 3 February 2021

 During the 3rd Smart Rural Communities’ Café, hosted by Raudanmaa (Finland), Heini Niklas-Salminen was talking about their village cooperative (including the optical fibre network), their smart village hall (multi-service centre) plans, as well as related community farm concept and village services (including innovative digital solutions).